bhuone-garbu/classic-battleship/README.md

 A browser based classic battleship game written in pure vanilla Javascript - using CSS/Flexbox for layout and display.

 ## Design and concepts
-In my head, the concept was to make a command center briefcase like we see on the movies for this game. :joy:
+In my head, the concept was to make a command center briefcase like we see on the movies for this game. :joy: :joy: :joy:
 ![Command center suitcase](https://i.imgur.com/004i4KS.png)

 And that was my inspiration for making the current layout.